datalad-handbook/book/docs/basics/101-105-install.rst

    :language: console
    :workdir: dl-101/DataLad-101/
    :cast: 01_dataset_basics
-   :notes: We need to install the dataset as a subdataset.
-For this, we use the datalad install command with a --dataset option and --source option as well as a path.
+   :notes: We need to clone the dataset as a subdataset.
+For this, we use the datalad clone command with a --dataset option and a path.
 Else the dataset would not be registered as a subdataset!

    $ datalad clone --dataset . \
     https://github.com/datalad-datasets/longnow-podcasts.git recordings/longnow